 You can save 10% on Rob Smith’s heritage seed range this weekend, with the discount code ROB17

 I’ve spotted cleavers and nettles emerging from the verges, and the horse chestnuts leafing out over my head.
 Now is the time to think about foraging for nettles, if you are so inclined.
-You may prefer to read about wild eating in the hills of Crete, but then again the promise of plum blossom chocolate truffles may drag you outside.
+You may prefer to read about wild eating in the hills of Crete.

 Meanwhile, Lifehacker takes issue with free ‘bee-friendly’ wildflower seeds being handed out with breakfast cereal in the US, because they don’t take into account the different floral regions.